massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 .. _sc-example-sum:

-Massa's smart-contracts example
+Massa's smart-contract examples
 ===============================

 .. note::

     This tutorial doesn't assume any existing knowledge of the Massa protocol.

-In this tutorial, we will go through all the steps required to create a smart-contract on Massa.
+In this tutorial, we will go through all the steps required to create a smart contract on Massa.

 You can find the complete project on this `Github repository <https://github.com/massalabs/massa-sc-example-sum>`_.

 Prerequisites
 -------------

-Smart-contracts are written in `Assembly Script <https://www.assemblyscript.org/>`_, and so we’ll assume that you have some familiarity with it, but you should be able to follow along even if you’re coming from a different programming language.
+Smart contracts are written in `Assembly Script <https://www.assemblyscript.org/>`_, and so we’ll assume that you have some familiarity with it, but you should be able to follow along even if you’re coming from a different programming language.
 We’ll also assume that you’re familiar with programming concepts like functions, objects, arrays, and to a lesser extent, classes.

-Writing your smart-contract
+Writing your smart contract
 ---------------------------

-Smart-contract in Massa are written in `Assembly Script <https://www.assemblyscript.org/>`_ and then compiled to `WebAssembly <https://webassembly.org/>`_ (WASM).
+Smart contracts on Massa blockchain are written in `Assembly Script <https://www.assemblyscript.org/>`_ and then compiled to `WebAssembly <https://webassembly.org/>`_ (WASM).
 We chose WebAssembly as it is efficient and can be compiled from several languages, including Assembly Script.

 Setup
 ~~~~~
-Lets start by cloning the sum example repository.
+Let's start by cloning the sum example repository.
-You need `node`, `npm` and `git` to initialize the project!
+You need `node`, `npm` and `git` to initialize the project.

 .. code-block:: shell